Afirestriker/redux-module-in-action/redux-notes.md

         // Scanning the OR code and place an order - CAKE_ORDERED {
             type: 'CAKE_ORDERED',
-            payload: any // (options) carry extra information with action }
+            payload: any // (optional) carry additional information with action }
     ```